 Electric Vehicle Model Recalls

-The last data point we look at to determine the reliability of a specific electric vehicle model is the number of recalls the vehicle has received.
+The reliability of a specific electric vehicle model is determined by the number of recalls it has received.
 An electric vehicle with many recalls is another signal that the electric car is less reliable.

 Time is a Factor

 One last point we look at to level the playing field is the dimension of time.
-When looking at complaints and recalls in particular, the more time that has passed, the greater the chance of complaints and recalls being logged with NHTSA.
-So, therefore, we factor time into our calculations to try and put newer and older vehicle models on the same playing field.
+More time passing increases likelihood of complaints and recalls being reported to NHTSA.
+Therefore, we factor time into our calculations to level the playing field between newer and older vehicle models.